Comparison between silodosin and tamsulosin

 Tamsulosin is also effective in improving symptoms of BPH.
 It works by relaxing the muscles in the prostate and bladder neck, making it easier to urinate.
 Clinical trials have shown that tamsulosin can reduce the symptoms of BPH and improve urinary flow rate.

-See also Tamsulosin for sale
+See also Tamsulosin shortness of breath

 While tamsulosin is widely used and well-tolerated, some studies suggest that silodosin may have a more significant impact on symptom relief and quality of life in patients with BPH.